Call for Marie Curie Postdoctoral Fellows

 Supervision topics: feminist and decolonial peace and conflict studies, Syrian revolution, critical (esp. feminist and de-colonial) security theory, relational theorizing in IR, politics of knowledge production in global politics.
 Full CV.

-Supervision topics: governance of wicked problems, the Anthropocene, relational theory, critical security studies (esp. relational, feminist and de-colonial), relational methods in social sciences, de-colonial knowledges, EU migration studies and governance.
+Supervision topics: Governance of wicked problems, the Anthropocene, relational theory, critical security studies (esp. relational, feminist and de-colonial), relational methods in social sciences, postcolonial theory and the Global East.
 Full CV.